 Mr. K Naresh Kumar, aged 54 years is Non-Executive Director of our Company.
 He was originally appointed on the Board as Non-Executive Director on November 07, 2014.
 He has worked as IT Analyst in TATA Consultancy Services limited.
-He holds degree in Bachelor of Engineering and has cumulative experience of 23 Years.
+He holds degree in Bachelor of Engineering and has cumulative experience of 23 Years in the Information Technology and Capital Markets.